CAMH is committed to keeping our communities, neighbours and staff informed about the progress of the Queen Street Redevelopment Project.

 This month, also marks another significant milestone for our project: The first of four tower cranes will be disassembled on Saturday, February 2.
 The first tower crane arrived at CAMH on March 5, 2018 and all four have been used by our construction partner, PCL, to lift steel, concrete and other heavy materials and tools.
 Each crane stands about 70 meters above street level.

-Other scheduled work this month includes the completion of exterior wall panels and the continuation of work on the new service tunnel that will connect the Bell Gateway Building to the McCain Complex Care and Recovery Centre.
+Other scheduled work this month includes the completion of exterior wall panels and the continuation of work on the new service tunnel that will connect the Bell Gateway Building to the McCain Complex Care and Recovery Building.
 This latter project will affect traffic on Lower Ossington Avenue until March.

 We will provide updates on our Twitter feed as they become available.